Public-Domain-Laboratories/Operating_System/Operating_System/Users/README.md

 > Double underscore __ might be good to separate the roles from usernames.
 > Having roles followed by usernames be better.
 Example: Regular__Username.txt | Administrator__Username.txt
 > However having to edit filename letter by letter instead of drag and drop into folders might be an issues.
+> Can introduce mistakes: misspelling the role while editing filename.